-HYDRATION
+1. HYDRATION

 Proper hydration allows your heart to pump more blood, making your muscles work more efficiently.
 Make sure to hydrate every five kilometres while training.
-To practice hydrating at intervals, try running loops around your house or recruiting a friend to tag along on a bike with water.
+To practice hydrating at intervals, try running loops around your house or recruiting a friend to tag along on a bike.
+Ask that your friend provide you with water as you train.